Validation

 This is where most organizations struggle.
 They do the initial qualification well, then lose track of ongoing verification.
 Calibration schedules live in the CMMS.
 Performance data lives in the MES.
 Change assessments live in the change control system.
 Nobody has a unified view of whether this specific equipment is currently in a validated state.

 Seal connects these activities.
 Calibration status is visible on the equipment record.
 Maintenance completion updates automatically.
 Performance trends are calculated from batch data.
 When a change is approved that affects this equipment, the system flags the need for revalidation assessment.
-The equipment's status reflects all of these inputs continuously—not just what you remember to check.
+The equipment's status reflects all of these inputs continuously.
+Not just what you remember to check.

 Process Validation Lifecycle